 The SSAD must be compliant with the GDPR and other applicable data protection legislations for all parties.

 SSAD must have the ability to adhere to these policy principles and recommendations.

+Given the decisions made by the EPDP team regarding the SSAD model, the working assumption is that ICANN and Contracted Parties will be Joint Controllers.
+This designation is based on a factual analysis of the policy as is proposed.

 Conventions Used in this Document

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 148 [RFC21199] [RFC817410].

+Note: Noting the EPDP team’s choice of model, and pending the specific legal advice as to the responsibility of the parties, and the identification as to the controllership of the data, as it applies to the proposed model, the EPDP team notes that certain statements, throughout the recommendations, may require refinement from mandatory to permissive and vice versa. (e.g. ‘Shall’ to ‘should’, ‘Must’ to ‘May’ etc.).

+EPDP Team Preliminary Recommendations

 Accreditation